Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 </pre>

 Diagram 9 illustrates the synchronisation model, that
-is based on the synchronisation model proposed in [[!MPEGCMAF]].
+is based on the synchronisation model proposed in [!MPEGCMAF].
 Different bit-rate tracks and/or media streams are conveyed in separate CMAF tracks.
 By having the boundaries to the fragments time alligned for tracks comprising the same content stream at different bit-rates, bit-rate
 switching can be achieved.
 By using a common timeline
 different streams can be synchronized at the receiver,
-while they are in a separate CMAF track, send over a separate connection, possibly from a different
+while they are in a separate [=CMAF Track=], send over a separate connection, possibly from a different
 [=Ingest source=].
-For more information on the synchronisation model we refer to section 6 of [[!MPEGCMAF]].
+For more information on the synchronisation model we refer to section 6 of [!MPEGCMAF].
 For synchronization of tracks coming from different encoders, sample time accuracy is required. i.e. the same samples need to be mapped to the sameple time on the timescale used for the track.
 Further,